 New VAT system in the EU: Initial launch of the new “definitive” VAT system with the destination principle that will cause significant administrative problems for small businesses in Europe.
 The severe problems arrive in 2021 and 2022 when you need to invoice with the customer’s VAT rate for both services and goods.
 This will apply to B2B transactions too but there is an option on the table to continue using reverse charge without VAT if you want to (will require a good standing status with your tax authority – Certified Taxable Person).
 This is the same regulation that is already in place for digital services since 2015.

 The whole world is moving towards a destination-based VAT system now.
-But if you are a translator you can get customer from all around the world and to sell your services to for example a customer Russia you need to first apply for VAT registration to be able to invoice your customer.
+But if you are a translator you can get customers from all around the world and to sell your services to for example a customer in Russia you need to first apply for VAT registration to be able to invoice your customer.
 Hopefully, most countries will have high thresholds avoiding small companies getting trapped in an impossible bureaucratic nightmare.

 EU VAT rate changes 2020

 Bulgaria – Implements new items at reduced rates.
 9% for medicinal (covered under the National Health Insurance Fund) and dietary foods for special medical purposes.
-5% for meat, milk, eggs, flour and flour-based food products.
+5% for meat, milk, eggs, flour, and flour-based food products.

 Croatia – Standard VAT is reduced from 25% to 24%, as well as lowered to 13% for hotels and tourism.

-Czech Republic – A number of items and services will get reduced to 10% VAT rate (1 April 2020): Catering services, serving draught beer, e-books, audiobooks, water distribution and sewer charges, hairdressing, barber services, repairs of bicycles/footwear, reparation of clothing.
+Czech Republic – A number of items and services will get reduced to 10% VAT rate (1 April 2020): Catering services, serving draught beer, e-books, audiobooks, water distribution, and sewer charges, hairdressing, barber services, repairs of bicycles/footwear, reparation of clothing.

 France – Also implements liability for marketplaces to check VAT numbers of sellers, international (non-EU) sellers will need to appoint a local representative in France